 Medical History Review:

-This is also an important step that must be conducted during Immigration Medical Exam in the following conditions;
+This is also an important step to be conducted during Immigration Medical Exam in the following conditions;

 - If you’ve ever been hospitalized or experienced any significant health events.